pmix/RFCs/RFCyogrt.md

 Provide a mechanism by which an application can query the resource manager to obtain the time remaining in its allocation.

 ## Abstract
-Inspired by [libyogrt](https://github.com/LLNL/libyogrt), this proposes a standardized interface enabling an application to query the resource manager for the remaining time in its allocation.
+Inspired by [libyogrt](https://github.com/LLNL/libyogrt), this proposes a standard interface to enable an application to query the resource manager for the remaining time in its allocation.
 Such information is useful in order for an application to shut down gracefully before its allocation ends.

 ## Labels
 [EXTENSION]